Absence of cross-sublattice spin pumping and spin-transfer torques in collinear antiferromagnets: Numerical results

 \section{Numerical results}

-Basing on Eq.~\eqref{eq:G}, we numerically plot the four components of spin conductance in Fig.~\ref{fig:spin-mixing} as functions of the exchange coupling $J$ (between the conduction electrons and the magnetic moments) and the ratio of kinetic energies in the AFM and NM (\textit{i.e.}, hopping integrals $t_m$ and $t$).
+In Fig.~\ref{fig:spin-mixing}, we numerically plot the four relevant components of the spin conductance basing on Eq.~\eqref{eq:G} as functions of the exchange coupling $J$ (between the conduction electrons and the magnetic moments) and the ratio of kinetic energies in the AFM and NM (\textit{i.e.}, hopping integrals $t_m$ and $t$).
 Here, the spin conductance is expressed in units of $e^2/h$ per $a_0^2$ (area of a magnetic unit cell on the interface), which should be multiplied by the number of magnetic unit cells $\mathscr{N}$ on the interface to retrieve the total spin conductance.
 Comparing Fig.~\ref{fig:spin-mixing}(a) and (b), we find that $G^{nn}_0$ and $G^{mm}_0$ share a very similar pattern as they both culminate around $J/t=1$ and $t_m/t=0.5$.
-They are the primary contributions to the damping-like torques [see Eq.~\eqref{eq:tauDL_corrected}].
+They are the dominant contributions to the damping-like torques [see Eq.~\eqref{eq:tauDL_corrected}].
 Figure~\ref{fig:spin-mixing}(c) for $G^m$, on the other hand, shows how the strength of field-like torques varies over $J$ and $t_m$.
-It is clear that the damping-like (field-like) torques are dominant in the strong (weak) exchange coupling regime, which is corroborated by a recent experiment~\cite{KentExp}.
+It is clear that the damping-like (field-like) torques dominate the strong (weak) exchange coupling regime, which is corroborated by a recent experiment~\cite{KentExp}.

 In the collinear limit that $|\bm{n}|^2\rightarrow 1$ and $|\bm{m}|^2\rightarrow0$, the CS torques, according to Eq.~\eqref{eq:tauCS_corrected}, reduce to

 Using the numerical results shown in Fig.~\ref{fig:spin-mixing}, we find that